The Complete Beginners Guide to Coin Collecting

 Understanding Coin Grades

-Grading is fundamental to coin collecting.
+Grading is fundamental — it’s the language of coin collecting.
 The Sheldon scale runs from 1 to 70:

-Third-party grading services like PCGS and NGC provide professional opinions encapsulated in protective holders.
-This authentication is especially important for valuable coins.
+Third-party grading services like PCGS and NGC provide professional opinions sealed in protective holders.
+This authentication is especially important for valuable coins, and I’d consider it essential for any purchase over a few hundred dollars.

 Where to Buy Coins

-Local Dealers: Building relationships with reputable local dealers provides access to their expertise and new acquisitions.
+Local Dealers: Building relationships with reputable dealers gives you access to their expertise and first crack at new acquisitions.
+My local dealer has tipped me off to some great pieces over the years.

-Coin Shows: These events bring together many dealers and collectors.
-Shows offer excellent opportunities to compare prices and find unusual pieces.
+Coin Shows: These events bring together dozens of dealers and collectors.
+Shows are excellent for comparing prices and finding unusual pieces.
+I try to attend several each year.

-Online Auctions: Heritage, Stack’s Bowers, and eBay offer extensive selections.
-Research seller ratings carefully.
+Online Auctions: Heritage, Stack’s Bowers, and eBay offer massive selections.
+Research seller ratings carefully, especially on eBay.
+I’ve had mostly positive experiences buying online, but due diligence is everything.

 Coin Clubs: Local and national organizations connect collectors with shared interests.
-Many clubs hold regular meetings and trading sessions.
+Club meetings and trading sessions have introduced me to some of my best finds and closest friends in the hobby.

 Avoiding Common Mistakes

-Never clean coins: Cleaning destroys original surfaces and dramatically reduces value.
-Even gentle cleaning leaves evidence that decreases desirability.
+Never clean coins: I cannot emphasize this enough.
+Cleaning destroys original surfaces and dramatically reduces value.
+Even gentle cleaning leaves evidence that experienced eyes will spot immediately.
+Just don’t do it.

 Buy the book before the coin: Knowledge prevents costly mistakes.
-Study before making significant purchases.
+Study before making any significant purchase.
+The $30 you spend on a reference book can save you hundreds or thousands in bad purchases.

 Coin examination